K League Young Player of the Year Award

 The K League Young Player of the Year Award is an award of the K League annual awards.
 It is given to the best player among under-23 K League players.
 It was established in the name of "Rookie of the Year" in 1985, and was renamed "Young Player of the Year" in 2013.
+It was also given to K League 2 players since 2020.